Lower School Curriculum

 Teachers create an environment where students feel safe and supported.
 Group activities and game play are included throughout the curriculum to build skills related to communication, cooperation, and compromise, all of which are essential elements to developing a sense of community here at Chapin.
 Fun fitness is a key component of class along with discussions related to making healthy choices.
 Classes 1 through 3 meet three times per cycle for 45 minutes and Kindergarten meets four times per cycle.
 The student-teacher ratio is kept small in order to maximize learning through individual attention.
 By the time students leave Lower School, they have a basic skill foundation (jumping, throwing, striking, catching, kicking, balancing, etc.), an age-appropriate understanding of rules and strategies, a respect for and an appreciation of others, and a healthy spirit toward all aspects of movement and play.

 The Lower School science curriculum is inquiry based and hands-on.
-Capitalizing on children’s natural curiosity and wonder, our science lab is buzzing with excitement where the unexpected can happen, and questions abound.
-In our program students are introduced to the scientific method: to experiment, observe, develop hypotheses and to test them.
-In each grade girls are exposed to earth science, life science, physical science, and engineering.
-Through active exploration and developmentally appropriate activities, they make predictions, record observations in pictures and words, and draw conclusions.
-During a pencil-free S.T.E.M. (science, technology, engineering, and math) component of the curriculum, students learn about engineering and the design process.
-Girls build models, program robots, and complete design challenges.
-They learn to plan, test, and improve their blueprint and discover that their first try is often not the best one.
+Capitalizing on children’s natural curiosity and wonder, the science lab is buzzing with excitement, where the unexpected can happen and questions abound.
+In our program, students are introduced to the scientific method: observation, hypothesis, and experimentation.
+In each grade, they are exposed to earth science, life science, physical science, and engineering (S.T.E.M.).
+Through active exploration and developmentally appropriate activities, young scientists build an understanding of the world around them while designing models, planting seeds, programming robots, and building bridges.
+Most importantly, the Lower Science science program emphasizes the process of learning and the joy of discovery.

 The foundation for the Lower School Social Studies curriculum is built on the concept of community, which informs our understanding of the past as well as our ideas for the future.
 Within this study of community, children become caring learners who feel valued for their unique experiences and cultural background.